ATEspin/Animal-Behaviour-apps/README.md

 Requires Python 3.

-Once Python 3 is installed, Iistall by installing package with `pip`.
+Once Python 3 is installed, Install by installing package with `pip`.
 In a command line change directories to this folder, ie. one containing `setup.py` and run `pip install .`.
-This will install `Xmaze.py` to the Python `Scripts` folder.
+This will install Xmaze.py to the python scripts folder which can then be run.

 ### Dist on windows